 As millennials continue to drive more interest in responsible investing, what used to be a niche investment style has become increasingly more mainstream.

 Shareholder engagement is not a new activity.
 Investors have been looking to engagement as one of the tools at their disposal to fulfill their fiduciary duties for decades.
 Today’s investors see it as an even more powerful tool—one that can have a direct impact on corporate behaviors and business activities, and therefore, general society.

-Another priority for many mainstream investors has been board composition.
-Corporate boards have been accused of being "pale, male, and stale," and not representative of the larger population.
+risen from 17% in 2012 to more than 27% today shows much progress. "pale, male, and stale," and not representative of the larger population.
 Over the past several years, investors have become increasingly more vocal about their expectations to see more women on boards.
 Some have put forward shareholder proposals, but most of the initiatives have involved letter-writing campaigns and direct engagements with board members behind closed doors.
-We are still far from seeing gender equality in the boardroom, but the fact that the average number of S&P 500® female directors has risen from 17% in 2012 to more than 27% today shows much progress.
+We are still far from seeing gender equality in the boardroom, but the fact that the average number of S&P 500® female directors has

 Both examples show the potential power of shareholder engagement through taking initiative and being persistent.
 The possibility of having a positive influence on a company or society gives responsible investors incentive to make shareholder engagement a portfolio priority.

 Why is shareholder engagement picking up steam?
 Think impact!

 Investors have been clamoring for more impact investing opportunities—strategies that not only provide returns but also have an eye to impart positive influence on society or the environment.
 How to go about achieving both of these goals is up to the investor.